Master Guide to Neon Signs

 Our LED neon products are now equally popular as our real neon, and the trend for these products is growing.
 The fact that they’re considerably more robust than real neon is a key reason for this, and as such, we’re often asked to supply replica faux neon to customers such as Bars, Hotels and Restaurants.

-When is LED neon better than real neon?
+LED neon v. real neon?
+Which is better?

 It’s very much a matter of ‘horses for courses’.
 Going from what our extensive list of customers ask us for, faux LED neon tends to be more popular when (i) the light is for commercial use the customer’s has specified no high voltage or fragile illuminations, (ii) the light will be within reach of the public, (iii) the decorative light is being moved around a lot, (iv) when animation is required or (iv) cost dictates that LED neon is preferable